 If you own a website, you will likely get requests from people wanting to submit links or articles to be included as content on your site.
 Some of these requests will be legitimate and worth pursuing.
 Others will be spam from untrustworthy sources.
 The guidance below can help you identify what offers to pursue.
+Most of these guidelines apply to link requests as well as guest posts.

 This document is written primarily as a guide to site owners considering offers for guest content, but also contains information to be shared with the agencies and promoters who reach out to site owners.